Shreyyyzzzooo/AgriSaathi/README.md

-# AgriSaathi (AgriTwin) — 3D Digital Twin for Smarter, Collision-Free Crop Planning
+# AgriSaathi — Smarter decisions.
+Healthier fields.
+Better harvests.

 A production-grade, full-stack web application purpose-built to empower Indian farmers with data-driven crop planning decisions.
 The platform aggregates live satellite weather data from NASA POWER, real-time mandi (wholesale market) prices from Agmarknet, agronomic benchmarks from the Indian Council of Agricultural Research (ICAR), and ISRIC SoilGrids soil composition data into a single unified view.